-6.6 Safety Device Functionality (Pass/fail)
+7.6 Safety Device Functionality

-1) Identify and evaluate safety device
+1) Identify and evaluate safety device functionality as a pass or fail.

 A "safety device" refers to devices other than those used to control the pressure during normal operation, either electronically (e.g. pressure sensor) or mechanically (e.g. weighted valve).